Schramm-Loewner evolution in 2d rigidity percolation: Abstract

 \section{Abstract}

-In a recent paper it was argued that the random clusters in critical central-force rigidity percolation (RP) are conformally invariant, and that their geometric properties are very similar to the ones of the clusters in connectivity percolation (CP), despite belonging to different universality classes.
-In this work we extend these results by providing numerical evidences that the scaling limit of interfaces in rigidity percolation can be consistently described by a Schramm-Loewner evolution (SLE$_\kappa$).
-Using well-known relations between different SLE observables and the universal diffusion constant $\kappa$, we obtain the estimation $\kappa\sim2.82$ for RP.
-This value is consistent, through relations coming from conformal field theory, with previously known values for the clusters' fractal dimension and correlation length exponent, providing new, non-trivial relations between critical exponents for RP.
+Amorphous solids may resist external deformation such as shear or compression while they do not present any long-range translational order or symmetry at the microscopic scale.
+Yet, it was recently discovered that, when they become rigid, such materials acquire a high degree of symmetry hidden in the disorder fluctuations: their microstructure becomes statistically conformally invariant.
+In this Letter we exploit this finding to characterise the universality class of central-force rigidity percolation (RP), using Schramm-Loewner Evolution (SLE) theory.
+We provide numerical evidences that the interfaces of the mechanically stable structures (rigid clusters), at the rigidification transition, are consistently described by SLE$_\kappa$, showing that this powerful framework can be applied to a mechanical percolation transition.
+Using well-known relations between different SLE observables and the universal diffusion constant $\kappa$, we obtain the estimation $\kappa\sim2.9$ for central-force RP.
+This value is consistent, through relations coming from conformal field theory, with previously measured values for the clusters' fractal dimension $D_f$ and correlation length exponent $\nu$, providing new, non-trivial relations between critical exponents for RP.
+These findings open the way to a fine understanding of the microstructure in other important classes of rigidity and jamming transitions.

+\textit{Introduction} -- Predicting the mechanical behaviour of amorphous media, which have no long-range structural order, remains a challenge.
+Significant progress has been made in the last years to unify the description of disordered solids \cite{silke2009,degiuli2018,bulbul2020} like grain packings \cite{bulbul2022} or gels \cite{emanuela2023}.
+A lot remains to be understood though: indeed very diverse materials, from molecular glasses \cite{Thorpe2000} and gels \cite{mehdi2019,mehdi2022} to fibers \cite{Head2003,Broedersz2011,Gurmessa2019} and living tissues \cite{Petridou2021,Jackson2022,Lenne2022} undergo a sudden transition between a fluid and a rigid state as an external parameter --eg. the volume fraction of constituents-- is varied.
+Such ability proves crucial for instance in biological processes like embryogenesis \cite{Petridou2021}.
+However, a quantitative understanding of the behaviour of materials near rigidity transitions remains generally elusive.
+Can we find a unified description of rigidity transitions, predicting both the structural and mechanical properties of amorphous media at and close to their solidification point ? \\